 Improvements include an additional platform, new heated shelters, new public washrooms and a new security office.
 This work will also involve renovating the entire station building, including the roof canopy, and removing the underground concourse.

-We will be replacing the overhead catenary system (OCS), also known as the wiring above the tracks, on the Capital Line between 92-95 Street south of Stadium Station.
+In 2020, we replaced the overhead catenary system (OCS), also known as the wiring above the tracks, on the Capital Line between 92-95 Street south of Stadium Station.
 The OCS provides power to the LRT cars.
 For this project, the height of the OCS is being adjusted to meet new standards.

 We are upgrading eight LRT crossings along the Capital Line.
 This work includes: